-Thanks to the advice from Sales Directors xxxxx xxxxxxx and xxxxxx xxxxx, I put together this brief survey as an “Exit Interview” when a consultant suggests that she’s ready to ship her products back to the company and close her MK Business.
+I put together this brief survey as an “Exit Interview” when a consultant suggests that she’s ready to ship her products back to the company and close her MK Business.

-I did my first exit interview using this script (Below) last night with a $3600 inventory.
+I did my first exit interview using this script last night with a $3600 inventory.
 We left each other on a VERY positive note.
 And while she is still deciding what she wants to do, she’s very strongly considering not sending product back.
 At the very least, she will leave Mary Kay knowing what a wonderful and caring company we are.

 Here’s what I did:

 First of all, it’s Soooooooo important to do this in person rather than over the phone!!
 She can see and feel your heart in person.
 Travel to her if necessary.

 1. Once I learned of her decision, I immediately called her and said: “Hillary, I understand that you have made the decision to not continue your Mary Kay business.
 The next step in the process is that we get together for an ‘Exit Interview.’
 During that time I will give you your options of closing your business, and you will leave with the paperwork necessary if you choose to send the product back.

 Hillary, I hold these exit interviews for two reasons–first I made a commitment to you as your Sales Director to help you through every stage of your business, even if that means closing your business.
 I will not try to talk you out of your decision ((note: this is their biggest fear about getting together with you)).